dehmer/electron-playground/paperwork/diary.md

 And that was it for tonight's installment.
 ESLint is up and running and thus helping us to focus on the more interesting stuff.

-#### July 22, 2022 - React Service Context
+#### July 22, 2022 - Chapter 1 - React Service Context

 Some React components need some sort of dependencies, at least the decent ones.
 Be it to retrieve or store state or to otherwise communicate with different parts of the system.
 I am reluctant to use the term Dependency Injection in this context, because it is a broader and more general topic.
 But alas, we want to inject services to components nonetheless.
 Using global modules imported in the context of a component is only valid in the most simple cases.
 As soon as services depend on each other (read dependency graph) things get messy and out of hand quite fast.
 Also considered must be the need to setup services in an asynchronous manner.
 Say we want to provide some sort of store which needs additional setup, like asynchronously inserting required default values on first start or migrate data between versions.

 Contrary to prop drilling, React's own Context API is ideal for the static nature of services which are usually setup once on startup and stay put for the remaining time.
 Show me the code already!